 On a 4 day visit, we recommend splitting your time between two different districts for easy access to the best photo spots in Berlin.
 Our recommendations are as follows:

-Huettenpalast– this indoor camping venue is located in Kreuzburg with easy access to a funky district, loads of street art and the East Side Gallery.
-This accommodation offers camping style accommodation in an old industrial warehouse with a lot of style and flare.
-It’s a very unique experience and a great little spot to escape the fast paced city life.
+This indoor camping venue is located in Kreuzburg with easy access to a funky district, loads of street art and the East Side Gallery.
+This accommodation offers camping style accommodation in an old industrial warehouse with a lot of style and flair.
+It’s a very unique experience and a great little spot to escape the fast-paced city life.

 We hope the listed locations and advice help you plan your visit to Berlin, Germany.

 Berlin to Budapest

 10 - 15 People